watto-engineer/dash/.github/ISSUE_TEMPLATE.md

 This issue tracker is only for technical issues related to Bytz Core.

-General Bytz questions and/or support requests and are best directed to the [Bytzcurrency Reddit](https://www.reddit.com/r/bytzcurrency/).

-To report critical security issues, email infosec@bytz.gg and/or see the BYTZ bug bounty program on [Bugcrowd](https://bugcrowd.com/bytzdigitalcash) instead of creating Github issues.

 ### Describe the issue

 ### Can you reliably reproduce the issue?